-The 24-credit Humanities concentration emphasizes obsolescence-proof cognitive skills transferable to a wide range of career paths.
+The Humanities concentration is built upon the existing state-approved B.A. in Humanities and emphasizes obsolescence-proof cognitive skills transferable to a wide range of career paths.
 Humanities concentrators acquire habits of analytical and critical thought, practice techniques of interpretation, gain intercultural awareness, and learn to approach cultural contexts comparatively.
 Graduates of this concentration have expertise in knowledge management, which encompasses the ability to analyze, evaluate, and synthesize information from a broad spectrum of sources, construct logical arguments supported by evidence, and articulate ideas clearly in oral and written formats.
-Humanities graduates pursue careers in many areas, including business, communications, healthcare, law, social work, and education.
-Many will transition directly from our program into the workforce, but some pursue further education and earn professional credentials or graduate degrees in a variety of humanities and social science disciplines.
+Humanities graduates pursue careers in many areas, including business, communications, health care, law, social work, and education.
+Many will transition directly from our program into the work force, but some pursue further education and earn professional credentials or graduate degrees in a variety of Humanities and social science disciplines.

 Program Requirements Overview